alphagov/smart-answers/README.md

 * [Maternity and paternity calculator for employers](https://www.gov.uk/maternity-paternity-calculator)
 * [Towing: licence and age requirements](https://www.gov.uk/towing-rules)

+## Nomenclature

+* **Smart Answer**: The flow, questions and outcomes.

+* **Landing page**: The page containing the "Start now" button that describes the Smart Answer.

+* **Flow**: Ruby code describing the questions, outcomes and rules for navigating between them.

+* **Question**: An individual question that's asked in order to help the user arrive at the answer to the overall flow question.

+* **Outcome**: ERB template containing the answer(s) to the overall flow question, based on the user's responses to the individual questions.

+* **Node**: Questions and Outcomes are Nodes.

 ## Table of Contents

 * Types of Smart Answer